 D.Min. students are required to maintain a 3.0 grade point average to remain in good standing in the program.
-A grade less than a "B-" for any course will result in that student being placed on probation.
+A grade less than a "B-" in two courses will result in that student being placed on probation.
 An additional grade below a "B-" will result in the need to reassess the student's continuation in the program.
 This will be done by a committee made up of the D.Min.
-Director, the Academic Dean and the Registrar.
+Director, the School of Ministry Dean and the Registrar.